You must usually give notice to end a month to month tenancy.

 Fix any damage you have caused and replace any broken items.
-Keep some evidence of the state of the property as you left it – for example, photographs of each room and bills for any cleaning or other work you have paid for.
+Keep some evidence of the condition of the property as you left it, for example photographs of each room and bills for any cleaning or other work you have paid for.

 You have a joint tenancy or licence if you share your home with a spouse, partner, family member or friend and both or all of your names are on the agreement.

-- If one of you leaves without giving notice, the whole rent will still be due and the other(s) will have to pay the missing person's share.
+- If one of you leaves without giving notice, the whole rent will still be due and the others will have to pay the missing person's share.